sujith-eag/personal-site/content/docs/os/c01_introduction/1_11_environments.md

 Mobile computing refers to the use of portable computing devices (like smartphones, tablets, and laptops) that can connect to networks wirelessly.

 - OS for mobile devices is designed to be lightweight and optimized for touch interfaces.
-- Examples: iOS, Android, Windows Mobile
+Ex: iOS, Android, Windows Mobile
 - Key features:
   - **Portability**: Devices are highly portable, allowing users to stay connected anytime, anywhere.
   - **Battery Optimization**: Mobile OSes are designed to conserve battery life while providing performance.